Drupal CMS e-Commerce Module Basics

 You will notice that the Navigation menu contains a single menu item, for the Products page, which currently is empty.
 I will rectify that momentarily.

 Adding Products to Your Store

 Before you can start creating your product catalog, you will need to enable the e-Commerce modules corresponding to the product types that you wish to offer.
 Go to Administer > Site building > Modules, and in the "E-Commerce Product Types" section, enable the appropriate modules.
-For the purposes of this tutorial, we will only use tangible products.
+For the purposes of this tutorial, I will only use tangible products.